 What Is Political Risk Insurance?

-A business may suffer a loss of income if it is forced to shut down all or part of its operations due to political violence or acts by the government.
+A business may suffer a loss of income if forced to shut down all or part of its operations due to political violence or acts by a government.

-Political risk may be created by acts of governments or by social or political unrest.
-It includes the following types of events:
+Political risk insurance may cover a range of events, depending on the language of the policy.
+These may be created by acts of governments or by social or political unrest.
+Covered events may include:

 Events like these can be difficult to predict but can cause devastating losses.
 For this reason, any company considering expanding into an emerging market should consider buying political risk insurance.

-Businesses that purchase PRI represent a wide range of industries and operate in many different countries.
-Some PRI applicants are very large companies while others are small.
+Businesses that purchase PRI represent a wide range of industries and company sizes, and they operate in many different countries.
 Because PRI buyers are so varied, insurers analyze each one carefully before deciding whether to provide coverage.
 Here is some information you may be asked to provide when seeking a PRI policy:

 - A complete description of your business